-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 6 Community Form/Land Use Guideline 2: Centers A.2: Develop non-residential and mixed uses only in designated activity centers except (a) where an existing center proposed to expand in a manner that is compatible with adjacent uses and in keeping with form district standards, (b) when a proposal is comparable in use, intensity, size and design to a designated center, (c) where a proposed use requires a particular location or does not fit well into a compact center, (d) where a commercial use mainly serves residents of a new planned or proposed development and is similar in character and intensity to the residential development, or (e) in older or redeveloping areas where the non-residential use is compatible with the surroundings and does not create a nuisance. √ This development is residential only but is increasing residential density near an activity center.
-7 Community Form/Land Use Guideline 2: Centers A.4: Encourage a more compact development pattern that results in an efficient use of land and cost-effective infrastructure. ✓ The proposal is subdividing a large underutilized tract in order to create more housing near an activity center.
-8 Community Form/Land Use Guideline 2: Centers A.5: Encourage a mix of compatible uses to reduce traffic by supporting combined trips, allow alternative modes of transportation and encourage vitality and sense of place. ✓ This proposal is located .25 south of Outer Loop where a mix of commercial and neighborhood serving uses currently exist.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 6 Community Form/Land Use Guideline 2: Centers A.2: Develop non-residential and mixed uses only in designated activity centers except (a) where an existing center proposed to expand in a manner that is compatible with adjacent uses and in keeping with form district standards, (b) when a proposal is comparable in use, intensity, size and design to a designated center, (c) where a proposed use requires a particular location or does not fit well into a compact center, (d) where a commercial use mainly serves residents of a new planned or proposed development and is similar in character and intensity to the residential development, or (e) in older or redeveloping areas where the non-residential use is compatible with the surroundings and does not create a nuisance.
+NA This development is residential only.
+7 Community Form/Land Use Guideline 2: Centers A.4: Encourage a more compact development pattern that results in an efficient use of land and cost-effective infrastructure. ~ The proposal displays efficient use of land with a compact layout of buildings.
+8 Community Form/Land Use Guideline 2: Centers A.5: Encourage a mix of compatible uses to reduce traffic by supporting combined trips, allow alternative modes of transportation and encourage vitality and sense of place. ~ The proposal is for medium density multi- family surrounded by single family residential where sidewalks are proposed and connect to the existing sidewalks in the area.
 9 Community Form/Land Use Guideline 2: Centers A.6: Encourage residential uses in centers above retail and other mixed-use multi-story retail buildings.
-NA This residential use is not located within a center.
-10 Community Form/Land Use Guideline 2: Centers A.7: Encourage new developments and rehabilitation of buildings to provide residential uses alone or in combination with retail and office uses. √ This development is near a concentration of non-residential and specifically commercial properties.
-11 Community Form/Land Use Guideline 2: Centers A.8/11: Allow centers in the Neighborhood Form District that serve the daily needs of residents and that are designed to minimize impact on residents through appropriate scale, placement and design. √ This proposal is within the Neighborhood form and near a cluster of uses that serve the neighborhood.
+NA This residential use is not located in a center.
+10 Community Form/Land Use Guideline 2: Centers A.7: Encourage new developments and rehabilitation of buildings to provide residential uses alone or in combination with retail and office uses. ~ This development is for residential uses alone.
+11 Community Form/Land Use Guideline 2: Centers A.8/11: Allow centers in the Neighborhood Form District that serve the daily needs of residents and that are designed to minimize impact on residents through appropriate scale, placement and design.
+NA This proposal is not a center.
 12 Community Form/Land Use Guideline 2: Centers A.10: Encourage outlot development in underutilized parking lots provided location, scale, signs, lighting, parking and landscaping standards are met.
 Such outlot development should provide street-level retail with residential units above.
-NA This proposal is not compatible with outlot development.
+NA The proposal is not for non-residential development.